uds-psl/coq-library-undecidability/theories/FOL/Reification/README.md

 ### Demos
 All files starting with `Demo` are demo files, which demonstrate the reification tactic.
 #### [`DemoPA.v`](https://github.com/dominik-kirst/coq-library-undecidability/blob/coqws/theories/FOL/Reification/DemoPA.v)
-This file proves some facts about Peano arithmetic, including the commutativiy of `+` and `*`.
-Specifically, we prove that these hold in all models of PA.
-For this, we use our reification tactic to make induction easier.
+This file proves some facts in PA semantically, i.e. we prove that these hold in all models of PA.
+These facts include the commutativiy of `+` and `*`.
+For this, we use our reification tactic to ease use of the induction axiom scheme.

 #### [`DemoPAExtensional.v`](https://github.com/dominik-kirst/coq-library-undecidability/blob/coqws/theories/FOL/Reification/DemoPAExtensional.v)
 This file proves the same facts as `DemoPA.v`.
 However, here we assume a model where equality is extensional.
-This makes the actual proofs shorter, since we can use rewriting, however, we have to use the extension point mechanism to teach the reification engine how to handle equality.
+This makes the actual proofs shorter, since we can use rewriting.
+However, we have to use the extension point mechanism to teach the reification engine how to handle equality.

 ### [`GeneralReflection.v`](https://github.com/dominik-kirst/coq-library-undecidability/blob/coqws/theories/FOL/Reification/GeneralReflection.v)